2025 Iran water crisis protests: Background

 Iran has faced growing challenges related to water scarcity and mismanagement over the past decades.
 These include excessive demand, shrinking groundwater reserves, declining water quality, and ecological degradation.
 While Iranian authorities attribute the crisis to climate change, recurrent droughts, and international sanctions, many experts highlight decades of fragmented planning and shortsighted policies as the root causes.

 The centralized management paradigm, focusing more on symptom relief than structural reform, has left the country vulnerable.
 Three key drivers include: rapid population growth and poor spatial distribution, inefficient agricultural practices, and misgovernance driven by unsustainable development ambitions.

 In July 2025, Dr. Banafshah Zahraei, a professor of water resources management at the University of Tehran, warned that Iran was approaching a "doomsday scenario."
 She stated that without urgent action, the country could run out of drinkable water in a matter of weeks.

+In the first months of 1404 (2025–2026), the water crisis in Iran intensified, and its impact on Iranian residents, especially in underprivileged areas, has grown significantly.
+Today, many Iranians are facing severe water shortages, to the point that in numerous places almost no water flows from the taps.

 Protests

 May

 The widespread water shortages and rolling blackouts triggered mass demonstrations beginning in early May, initially led by university students.
 These were soon joined by truck drivers, bakers, farmers, retirees, and other social groups.
 What began as protests over basic necessities rapidly evolved into broader demands for systemic change and the end of theocratic rule.

 At university dormitories in Shiraz, Ahvaz, and Tabriz, students faced unsanitary conditions and had to study by candlelight.
 The protests began at Shahid Beheshti University on 3 May, where slogans such as "Students may die but will never surrender!" echoed previous uprisings.
 As water and electricity outages crippled campuses, students organized sit-ins and rallies, denouncing the militarization of universities and government failure to provide basic services.